 I am the Volunteer Communications Officer for the Liverpool RSPB group, which means that, as well as participating in the group’s field trips and indoor meetings, I use my professional skills to help them communicate with the general public, e.g., about the RSPB’s annual Big Garden Birdwatch.

-The Woodland Trust – the UK’s leading conservation charity, which aims to protect ancient woodland, increase new native woodland, restore and improve woodland biodiversity, and increase people’s understanding and enjoyment of woods.
+For nine years, I volunteered with The Woodland Trust – the UK’s leading conservation charity, which aims to protect ancient woodland, increase new native woodland, restore and improve woodland biodiversity, and increase people’s understanding and enjoyment of woods.
 I started as a Local Media Volunteer with them, and also provide volunteer proofreading (of their 2010 ‘Directory of Woodland Trust Woods’, for example); I also provided paid PR work for their Woodland Communities Project in Runcorn and Warrington – a three-year project, which ended in March 2012.
-I have twice been nominated for a Volunteer of the Year award; the latest occasion was in 2016.
+I was twice nominated for a Volunteer of the Year award; the latest occasion was in 2016.

 I am also a member and/or supporter of various animal welfare charities: Animal Aid, the Boote Home for Cats, Cruelty Free International, the League Against Cruel Sports, the National Anti-Vivisection Society, PETA and World Animal Protection.